-Cornelius, an independent European manufacturer and distributor of speciality chemicals, ingredients and raw materials, is continuing to support UK headquartered charity The Sparkle Foundation, through the sale of Ronald Britton sustainable glitter products.
+Cornelius, an independent European manufacturer and distributor of speciality chemicals, ingredients and raw materials, is continuing to support the Malawi focussed, UK headquartered charity The Sparkle Foundation through the sale of Ronald Britton sustainable glitter products.

 Cornelius is donating 1.5% of its sales revenue per month from glitter sales as part of its ‘Sparkle for Malawi’ fundraising campaign.
 The Bishop Stortford based business is aiming to raise £5,000 by the end of 2018, to further boost its partnership with the charity.